 Celebrating country stars such as Roy Clark, Dolly Parton, and Mark O’Connor with vintage performance footage and instruments used on thousands of recordings.

 “The King of Latin Music,” bandleader and timbales virtuoso Tito Puente (1923–2000) is now celebrated in MIM’s Artist Gallery thanks to recent loans from the Puente family.

 Celebrate music’s most influential artists!
 In every time and place, there are musicians whose art deeply touches the lives of many.
 MIM’s Artist Gallery highlights these personalities with ever-changing exhibits that span sound, style, and era.
-See and hear instruments played by icons such as Elvis Presley®, Johnny Cash, Pablo Casals, John Lennon, “King” Sunny Adé, Taylor Swift, Clara Rockmore, Maroon 5, and many others from around the world.
+See and hear instruments played by icons such as Elvis Presley®, Johnny Cash, Pablo Casals, Buddy Rich, “King” Sunny Adé, Clara Rockmore, Maroon 5, and many others from around the world.

 PABLO CASALS’S CELLO

 MIM curator Colin Pearson and Pablo Casals Museum director José Delannoy talk about legendary cellist Pablo Casals and introduce us to his cello, currently on display in the Artist Gallery at MIM.
 This exhibit is presented in cooperation with the Pablo Casals Museum and the Musical Arts Corporation of Puerto Rico.